-You may be entitled to a tax credit for an electric vehicle or a deduction from gross income for a part of the cost of a clean-fuel vehicle you place in service during the year.
-The vehicle must meet certain requirements and you do not have to use it in your business to qualify for the credit or the deduction.
-The deduction for clean-fuel vehicles expires on December 31, 2005.
-This deduction is being replaced by the alternative motor vehicle credit for vehicles purchased after December 31, 2005.
-For more information, see chapter 12 in Publication 535 and Form 8910.
+You may be entitled to a tax credit for an electric vehicle (Form 8834) or an alternative motor vehicle (Form 8910) you place in service during the year.
+The vehicle must meet certain requirements and you do not have to use it in your business to qualify for the credit.
+Alternative motor vehicle includes qualified fuel cell motor vehicles, advanced lean burn technology motor vehicles, qualified hybrid motor vehicles, and qualified alternative fuel motor vehicles.